borispovod/crypti-dapps-docs/README.md

 Developers already familiar with these technologies, will quickly find their comfort zone, and can start building decentralized applications in very little time at all.

-Using the provided command line interface **crypti-cli**.
+Using the provided command line interface: **crypti-cli**.
 Developers can easily generate a new genesis block for their dapp's sidechain, clone the **Crypti Dapp Toolkit** as a base project structure and create new contracts.

 If you are just starting out, then before progressing any further.
 We strongly suggest learning the basics of the [JavaScript](http://www.w3schools.com/js/default.asp) programming language and [NodeJS](https://nodejs.org/) runtime.